colin-puleston/rekon/README.md

 - <code>DataUnionOf</code> _numeric values only_
 - <code>DataSomeValuesFrom</code>_numeric and boolean values only_
 - <code>DataHasValue</code> _numeric and boolean values only_

-**Note:** <code>ObjectUnionOf</code> permitted only for restriction fillers, though not for:

-- _Existential restrictions_ on properties that are either transitive or involved in property chains
-- _Universal restrictions_ on any properties if the ontology contains any individuals

 ### Axioms ###

 - <code>SubClassOf</code>